Ferrari-7/sentiment-in-the-recollections-of-a-soldier/README.md

 Lemuel Abijah Abbott's diary can be accessed on Project Gutenburg via this [link](https://www.gutenberg.org/ebooks/47332)

+The script in this repository does the following:
-1. prepare the text for analysis.
-The diary has been downloaded as a plain text file.
-The goal is to convert it into a csv file with the data and entry seperated.
+1. Prepares the text for analysis.
+The diary has been downloaded as a plain text file and can be found in the ```data``` folder.
+By using regex the dates and entries will be seperated into two separate lists.
+2. Peform sentiment analysis on all entries using a Transformers pipeline from the HuggingFace library.
+3. Saves a csv file to the folder ```out``` with all the data including a new column showing the month.
+4. Saves two text files to the folder ```out``` containing the five entries with the highest certainty score for negative sentiment and positive sentiment respectively.
+5. Creates and saves three visualizations using Seaborn.
+One showing the distribution between negative and positive labels.
+Another showing the distribution of certainty scores.
+And a last showing the distribution between labels over the twelve month period.